dreftymac/dynamic.yaml/research.md

 # Overview

-Here are some research links and resources for this project.
+Here are some research items related to this project.

 ## Inspiration, credit and comparison: